siraat-ai-academy/freelance-content-writing-suite-by-jamalu/01-blog-article-writing/07-ghostwriting-for-founders-experts.md

 📌 **Task Summary**:
 This task is about writing **in your voice**, not mine.
 It's ghostwriting that honors the **tone**, **truth**, and **thinking** of founders, experts, and leaders — so they stay **visible**, **relevant**, and **respected** online without burning out.
 Ideal for busy professionals who want to keep showing up with clarity and care, even when time is short.

-> _“This is where your ideas stay alive, even when your calendar’s full — where Jamalu offers voice without ego, and presence without pressure.”_
+> _“This is where your ideas stay alive, even when your calendar’s full — where Eks2 offers voice without ego, and presence without pressure.”_

 ---
 ________________________________________